 - Estonian roads are generally very good and driving is easy.

 - In rural areas, particularly on the islands, some roads are unsealed and without lines indicating lanes, but they’re usually kept in good condition.

 - Winter poses particular problems for those not used to driving in ice and snow.

 - Car hire is offered in all the major cities.

 Train services have been steadily improving in recent years.
-Domestic routes are run by Elron (www.elron.ee) but it's also possible to travel between Tallinn, Rakvere and Narva on the Russian-bound services run by GoRail (www.gorail.ee)
+Domestic routes are run by Elron (www.elron.ee) but it's also possible to travel between Tallinn and Narva on the Russian-bound services run by GoRail (www.gorail.ee).

 The major domestic routes:

-- Tallinn–Rakvere (three daily), with two continuing to Narva
+- Tallinn–Rakvere (five daily), with four continuing to Narva